steckdenis/threadripper-monitor/README.md

 And you are greeted by a nice GUI with animated graphs of the CPU usage and power consumption.
 The main area of the window displays the 2 or 4 dies of your CPU, with their two CCXes, each having 2, 3 or 4 cores, each having 2 threads.
 Threads become darker blue as they are used.
 A red bar also displays the power usage of individual cores, in addition to the main graph that shows the total power use of the whole package, and all the cores combined.

+For **Threadripper WX** variants, the orange dies are connected to memory (NUMA nodes 0 and 2, cores numbered 0 to 16 with Kernel 4.18), while the gray dies are *compute-only*.

 ## Caveats

 - Currently, this program only runs on Linux.
 Reading system information (CPU use and power consumption) on Windows is much harder, and there are already plenty of programs that do that on Windows.